Deep Learning Is Eating Software - Slashdot

 A guy like Warren Buffett may think a year before doing a trade, and he's been pretty good at it.
 Not everything has to be done at microsecond level.

-linear regression (Score:4, Interesting)
+linear regression (Score:3, Interesting)

 Re: (Score:2)